-We would appreciate your multidisciplinary participation in the conference and your advice in bringing together the aspects of metabolism that link electrophysiology and mechanics to cardiac function.
-The accelerating research in cardiac metabolism is providing data that will help to define the Metabolome, and will require team development and collaboration to develop large scale systems integration of cell-to-organ-to- system mathematical models.
+This is an opportunity not only for multidisciplinary participation but also for developing collaboration in research and teaching.
+We hope the conference will demonstrate aspects of metabolism are linked to electrophysiology and mechanics to cardiac function.
+The accelerating research in cardiac metabolism is providing data that will help to define the Cardiac Metabolome.
+No doubt it will require team development and collaboration to develop large scale systems integration of cell-to-organ-to-system mathematical models.

-Croft Chapter House at the University of Toronto
+Croft Chapter House at the University College, University of Toronto

 Speakers and Agenda:

-The Speakers and Agenda will be announced after abstracts have been received.
+The full program will be announced after abstracts have been received.
 We are honored to have as key speakers Heinrich Taegtmeyer, Gary Lopaschuk and Robert Balaban.